Texas vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Elite Eight

 Texas vs. Miami (FL) Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup listed on individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available at different sportsbooks.

 |Favorite